FreHu/abaplint-clean-code/rules.md

 ### exporting

 Checks for EXPORTING statements which can be omitted from method calls.

-This is a good practice, enabled by default.
+Enabled.

 ## Naming conventions

 Enables you to enforce a pattern, such as a prefix, for class, member and variable names.
 Clean ABAP suggests that you eliminate prefixes.
+This check should therefore be either disabled or configured in such a way that it reports prefixed variables instead.

 `TODO check if negative lookbehinds are supported by the regex so common prefixes can be disallowed`